wangqijun/CPDV2.5-deployment-in-GCP-with-Terraform/README.md

 8 Run "terraform apply"

 ## Configure VMs

-1 Copy the "scripts" folder to bastion node.

-2 Copy the contents of "user-setup.sh" and run it in each node of the cluster.
+1 Copy the contents of "user-setup.sh" in folder 'scripts' and run it in each node of the cluster (this shell script will create a new user call "ocp" and set password of it, and it also configure the OS to accept ssh login by username and password).

+2 Copy the "scripts" folder to bastion node by:

+    scp -r ./scripts ocp@<bastion node public ip>:/

-3 Go to 'Scripts' folder and modify "username", "password", and "pool id" in file "register-repo.sh" and then run it.
+3 Ssh login to the bastion node and then go to 'Scripts' folder and modify "username", "password", and "pool id" in file "register-repo.sh" and then run it.

      bash -x register-repo.sh